Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectl-upgrade-online.md

 nodectl will make sure we are able to join the cluster (permissions) before it continues.

-- Show the Node's nodeid.
+- Show the node's node ID.
 - Are we found on the seed list?
 - Prepare environment.
 - Prepare the service files.